tuxerrante/knowledge/docs/science/strategy-and-game-theory-for-management.md

 - **The classical prisoner’s dilemma case**:
     - **Dominant Strategy**: In the classic scenario, each prisoner has a dominant strategy to betray the other, as it minimizes their own potential punishment regardless of the other’s choice.
     - **Prisoner’s Dilemma**: If both prisoners betray each other, they receive a moderate punishment, which is worse than if they both remained silent.
 However, the fear of being betrayed leads them to choose betrayal, resulting in a suboptimal outcome for both.
+Each has a personal incentive to do something that ultimately leads to a result that is bad for everyone when everyone similarly does what his or her personal interest dictates.

 - Problem/**tragedy of the commons**
   [What is the tragedy of the commons? - Nicholas Amendolare](https://www.youtube.com/watch?v=CxC161GvMPc&ab_channel=TED-Ed)